 The message from South Northamptonshire Council is that it would be in the best interests of the Parish to have their views on how they want their local area to be shaped in the future incorporated into the District Council’s ‘Local Plan’ or their own ‘Neighbourhood Plan’.
 These two documents are the official policies which must legally be consulted in any future planning application in our Parish.
 It would give parishioners an opportunity to have their say.
 It would set out what Parishioners want for their village in the future, how they would like it to develop and how they could protect it from detrimental- and overdevelopment.

 Following advice from South Northamptonshire Council, Ashton Parish Council have decided to develop this research which will be fed into consultations for the new Local Plan currently being written.
 This research will form the basis of a Neighbourhood Plan should the Parish wish to progress to this later.
-An essential stage in this process is to consult with the community of Ashton Parish.
-It is essential to obtain your views and this will be done initially through your answers to a questionnaire.
+An essential stage in this process is to ask you, the community of Ashton Parish, for your views - this will be done through an initial questionnaire, and then through subsequent consultation exercises (see below).

 To contact Jeremy Roychoudhury about the Ashton Neighbourhood Plan, please email: